videntity/python-omhe/README.rst

 quantifiable results to validation of correct input, output, and to ensure the tools throw the right exception when errant input is given.

-We foresee some "omhe-powered" projects being part of systems that fall under FDA and FCC regulation.
-This package addition is the beginning of a larger test framework designed to appease regulators (from a quantifiable and verifiable perspective).
 Also, automated testing is just a good idea and "test-driven-development" makes for cleaner, more modular code.
 It also makes developing OMHE-powered applications easier and more reliable.